Thursday, November 19, 2015

 autumn hike

 Last weekend, I went for a hike to the nearby mountains by myself, walking from home as usual, and took photos of random scenes about the changing season.
-The leaves have turned yellow and brown as the autumn is getting deeper.
+The leaves have turned yellow and brown as the autumn deepens.
 Leaves falling down scattered on the ground.
 Looks like this autumn there has been much more rain than the previous ones.
 We also had a couple of rainy days last week.
 It didn't rain while hiking even if it was cloudy.

 Walked along the trail for 5 hours and got to a river bank named Dalseongbo weir.
 Got back home after half an hour on foot and by local bus.
 Hiking really helps recharge one's batteries after a busy week at work.